finbox-in/finbox-in.github.io/docs/bank-connect/javascript.md

   type: "finbox-bankconnect",
   status: "success",
   payload: {
-      "entityId": "1d1f-sfdrf-17hf-asda", //Unique ID that will used to fetch statement data "linkId": "<USER_ID_PASSED>" //Link ID is the identifier that was passed while initializing the SDK }
+    "linkId": "<USER_ID_PASSED>" //Link ID is the identifier that was passed while initializing the SDK "entityId": "1d1f-sfdrf-17hf-asda", //Unique ID that will used to fetch statement data "sessionId": "8a7a-jidaj-22aa-asla", //Unique ID that will used to fetch statement data for session flow }
 }
 ```